Becoming an Uber Driver In London – PCO License, Documents And Requirements

-Lot’s and lots of people are emailing me about how to become an Uber driver and all that is needed to start working and earning money.
-You will need to collect a number of documents and submit your application to TFL Private Hire department in order to initiate the process.
-Remember, UBER doesn’t have the authority to issue private hire licenses to its drivers – only Transport For London can issue a Private Hire license to drive minicab in London.
+Remember, UBER doesn’t have the authority to issue private hire licenses to its drivers – only Transport For London can issue a PCO Private Hire license to drive a minicab in London.

-There are a number of documents to obtain and fees to pay before you start your application.
+There are several documents to obtain and fees to pay before you start your application.

 - DBS or CRB check – criminal and background check – Done at the Ignition Session

-- Topographical Skills Certificate – Done at the Ignition session
+- Topographical Skills Certificate – Done at TFL approved topographical centres only

-Remember, only TfL (Transport For London) can issue Private Hire licenses for Uber drivers
+Remember, only TfL (Transport For London) can issue Private Hire and PCO licenses for Uber drivers

 What Car Can You Use For Uber In London?

 If you don’t have a vehicle, you can always rent a car.
-I highly recommend visiting Drover and rent from there.
-Drover is a platform for private hire rentals where all sort of individuals and companies can list their vehicle and Drover handles all the rest.
-That way you can find a great deal from private owners but still, have your deposit protected and if you have any issues with the car you will deal with a well-established company rather than a dodgy guy with a car or two that might scam you on the deposit.
+I highly recommend visiting Drover and rent one from there.
+Drover is a platform for private hire rentals where all sorts of individuals and companies can list their vehicle and Drover handles all the rest – from renting to insurance and everything.
+All the cars come insured so you don’t have to worry about it.
+That way you can find a great deal from private PCO vehicle owners but still, have your deposit protected.
+If you have any issues with the car you will deal with a well-established company rather than a dodgy guy with a car or two that might scam you on the deposit.

-You can also get involved in a rent-to-buy scheme, and Otto Car offers some great deals if you have been driving in London for over a year and fulfill all the criteria.
+You can also get involved in a rent-to-buy scheme, and Otto Car offers some great deals if you have been driving in London for over a year and fulfil all the criteria.
+I don’t recommend that at the moment though!
+All the uncertainty around Uber and its license would make me VERY cautious of any long-term dealings with cars and financing.
 They have cars for both full-time and part-time drivers and offer some very affordable options.
 You can get a car with a low deposit and pay it off in three years.
 If you change your mind you can always return the car without hurting your credit rating – no questions asked.